Which Oil is Best for a Kidney Patient?

 Cottonseed Oil

 Cottonseed oil comes from the seeds of a cotton plant.
-It is a by-product of cotton manufacturing and was heavily used as a vegetable oil at one time.
+It is a by-product of cotton manufacturing and was historically used as a vegetable oil.

-Cottonseed oil is made up of 24 percent saturated fatty acids, 26 percent monounsaturated fatty acids, and 50 percent polyunsaturated fatty acids.
+However, cottonseed oil is made up of 24% saturated fatty acids, 26% monounsaturated fatty acids, and 50% polyunsaturated fatty acids.

-Adding this oil to a high-fat meal increased HDL in men by 8 percent.
-It also lowered total cholesterol, LDL and decreased triglycerides by 30 percent.
+Adding this oil to a high-fat meal increased HDL in men by 8%.
+It also lowered total cholesterol, LDL and decreased triglycerides by 30%.

 Duck Fat

-Oleic acid was found to benefit heart health and some argue that since duck fat contains this MUFA it may offer similar health benefits.
+Oleic acid supports heart health.
+Some argue that since duck fat contains this MUFA it may offer similar health benefits.

-When compared with other animal fats chicken, pig, and beef fats, duck fat had both the least amount of saturated fat and the most unsaturated fats.
-So it may be a little healthier than some other animal fats.
+When compared with other animal fats including chicken, pig, and beef fats, duck fat had both the lowest amount of saturated fat and the most unsaturated fats.
+Therefore, it may be a better option than other animal fats.

 Flaxseed (Linseed) Oil

-Flaxseed contains the PUFA fats omega-3 and omega 6 and the antioxidants phenols.
+Flaxseed oil contains PUFA fats omega-3 and omega 6 and the antioxidants phenols.

-Grapeseed oil is made up mostly of unsaturated fats.
+Grape seed oil is primarily made up polyunsaturated fats.
 One tablespoon contains about 70 grams PUFA, 16 grams MUFA, and 10 grams saturated fat.

-Research shows an association between grapeseed oil and lower markers of inflammation when compared with sunflower oil.
-Another small study found that grapeseed oil prevented blood platelets from sticking together better than peanut oil.
-This may prevent atherosclerosis.
+Research shows an association between grape seed oil and lower markers of inflammation when compared with sunflower oil.

-While promising, the amount of grapeseed oil that needs to be consumed for health benefits is quite large.
-So using this oil here and there in the diet may not have the same effect.
+However, the amount of grape seed oil required for health benefits is quite large.
+Using this oil in small amounts in the diet may not have the same effect.

 Hemp Seed Oil